 Get the Most from Your Auto Accident Claim

 Dealing with insurance companies after an auto accident can be difficult and stressful, especially if you or a loved one has injuries resulting from the accident.
 Insurance companies may try to take advantage of you, and give you as little for your auto accident claim as possible.
+You may also run into a statute of limitations on your insurance case.
 To get the most out of your auto accident claim, it is essential to remember these tips when dealing with insurance companies after an auto accident.

 Dealing with Insurance Companies to File an Auto Accident Claim

 What to do:

 - Call police immediately: It is important to call the police immediately, especially if you suffered injuries in the accident.